Formerly known as Initial Seeding

 Physical Data Shipping and Large Scale Recovery are available for all Windows and Linux operating systems supported by Acronis Backup Cloud.
-It is not available for Mac operating systems.
+For Mac operating systems it is available for File/Folder backup.

 The typical Initial Seeding workflow to provide the service is as follows:

 - End user purchases the service and receives the shipping address.

 - End user creates an Physical Data Shipping backup on a local hard drive.